 Simple random sampling is sampling where each time we sample a unit, the chance of being sampled is the same for each unit in a population.
 Note that this is a somewhat loose, non technical definition.
 We'll now use an example to make clear what exactly we mean by this definition.

-Simple Random Sampling - Example
+Simple Random Sampling with Replacement - Example

 A textbook example of simple random sampling is sampling a marble from a vase.
 We record one or more of its properties (perhaps its color, number or weight) and put it back into the vase.
 We repeat this procedure n times for drawing a sample of size n.
 The idea is illustrated by the figure below.